U.S. imposes visa curbs on those who undermined Ugandan elections

-WASHINGTON/KAMPALA (Reuters) -The United States is imposing visa bans on Ugandan government officials accused of human rights violation and repressive acts that tainted the January election, putting pressure on longtime Western ally President Yoweri Museveni.
+The United Statesis imposing visa bans on Ugandan government officials accused of human rights violation and repressive acts that tainted the January election, putting pressure on longtime Western ally President Yoweri Museveni.

 The visa restrictions will apply to "those believed to be responsible for, or complicit in, undermining the democratic process" during the Jan.
 14 election and its preparations, Secretary of State Antony Blinken said in a statement.